DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Mesh shader

+Recall that the purpose of the mesh shader in this tutorial is to compute vertex positions, very much like vertex shader in traditional pipeline.
+Unlike vertex shader though, mesh shader invocations run in compute group very much like compute shaders and can share the data between threads.

-We use only 24 threads of 32 maximum available.
+We only use 24 threads of the 32 maximum available.
-We produce 24  vertices and 12 primitives with 36 indices.
+We will produce 24 vertices and 12 primitives with 36 indices.
-`SV_GroupIndex` used to access the mesh shader output.
+`SV_GroupIndex` is used to access the mesh shader output.
-`SV_GroupID` used to access amplification shader output
+`SV_GroupID` is used to access the amplification shader output.

 ```hlsl
 [numthreads(24,1,1)]
 [outputtopology("triangle")]